Matex600/Warhammer-Quiz/README.md

 ## Composition
 * [Inknut Antiqua](https://fonts.google.com/specimen/Inknut+Antiqua?query=inknut). - Font is being used for all headings.
-* [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mon). - Font is used for all other text I feel as though these two fonts fit well together and compliment my site as a whole, I have used sans serif as a fall back font this is a general font and easy to read.
+* [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mon). - Font is used for all other text
+* I feel as though these two fonts fit well together and compliment my site as a whole, I have used sans serif as a fall back font this is a general font and easy to read.
+* I have used appropriate images for the project idea.
 ## Colour Scheme